Black Media Powerhouses: 10 African American Journalists To Watch

 CNN’s Nia-Malika Henderson spent several years on the print side of the business before joining the cable network as a senior political reporter in 2015.
 Henderson made stops at The Washington Post and Politico, covering a broad range of political topics from the 2008 and 2012 campaigns to the Obama administration in the White House.
 She also reported for Newsday.
 Today, she’s part of CNN’s political team, reporting the latest political news.
 She also serves as a guest panelist on CNN’s The Situation Room, CNN Inside Politics, and CNN Tonight with Don Lemon.

 Award-winning journalist Gayle King, co-anchor of CBS This Morning and aka Oprah’s BFF, boasts decades of news experience.
 King worked her way through several television markets, including Baltimore, Kansas City, and Washington, D.C.
 She also was an anchor at WFSB-TV in Hartford, Conn. for 18 years.
 King has hosted her own syndicated talk shows, both on TV and satellite radio.
 Today, she’s editor-at-large for the Oprah Magazine.
-As CBS This Morning’s co-anchor, she’s interviewed some of the biggest names in news.
+She’s interviewed some of the biggest names in news as CBS This Morning’s co-anchor.

 When Hoda Kotb took over as Today Show co-anchor next to Savannah Guthrie, she became part of history.
 It was the first time the popular morning show would be anchored by two female hosts.
 That was a little over a year ago.
 Since then, the award-winning Kotb, who joined NBC News in 1998 after working at stations in New Orleans and Fort Myers, has lived up to her hyped promotion.